beforesemicolon/flatlist-react/README.md

         <FlatList
             list={this.props.people}
             renderItem={this.renderPerson}
-            sortBy="info.age"
-            sortDesc
-            />
+            sortBy={["firstName", {by: "lastName", descending: false, caseInsensitive: true}]}
+            sortDesc // will only affect "firstName" since "lastName" is set to false />
     </ul>
 )
 ```

 ##### sortGroupBy prop
-`sortGroupBy` is the equivalent of `sortBy` but for groups.
-It helps you use a different sorting criteria withing the
+`sortGroupBy` is the equivalent of [sortBy prop](https://github.com/ECorreia45/flatlist-react/tree/documentation#sortby-prop)
+but for groups.
+It helps you use a different sorting criteria withing the group.
-group.

 ##### sortGroupDesc prop
 `sortGroupDesc` is similar to `sortDesc` but will only affect groups.
 This should be used along with grouping props.